 Alice Horning directs the Rhetoric Program at Oakland University and is a professor of Rhetoric and Linguistics.
 Her research interests focus on the nature of readable text from theoretical and practical perspectives.
 On the theoretical side, she is chiefly interested in the psycholinguistic aspects of text processing and those features of text form and structure that facilitate readability.
 On the practical side, she is interested in how readers and writers meet effectively in text.
 She has published several books on the nature of texts and on human literacy, including, most recently, Revision Revisited (Hampton Press, 2002).

 Anne Becker is a special instructor and the coordinator for journalism and communication internships at Oakland University.
 She has taught freshman composition at OU since 1981, and supervised the internship program since 1984.
 She also teaches an introductory public relations course.
 Her classroom and research interests focus on problem-solving approaches to writing; she is also interested in how computer technology impacts writing instruction.
 Another area of interest involves non-profit public relations activities, especially publications editing and design.
 Her postsecondary degrees include a BA in English from the University of Michigan and an MA in English from Oakland University.

 Series Editor: Charles Bazerman, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2006 by Parlor Press and the WAC Clearinghouse.
 270 pages, including bibliography and index.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.